cozyat/uil-cs-training-platform/README.md

-# React + Vite
+# UIL Computer Science Training Website for RHHS

-An in-browser code editor that allows you to write and execute your code in the browser.
+An in-browser code editor that allows you to write and execute your code based off a PDF that you can select programming problems from to practice.

-## Run Locally

 ```bash
 # install dependencies